 She is a member of the International Society of Genetic Genealogists (ISOGG), National Genealogical Society (NGS), Family History Society of Arizona – Tempe Chapter, Utah Genealogical Association, Pima County Genealogical Society and the Southern California Genealogical Society.

 As a search angel (volunteer) for adult adoptees and those with unknown parentage, she has experience solving cases from Texas, California, Washington, Utah, Arizona, Oklahoma, Illinois, Missouri, Idaho, Hawaii and cases involving Filipino ancestry and Azores islands ancestry.

 The first case she solved using DNA results was for her own brother, adopted into her family when he was a baby.
-She found out his birth mom was also adopted at birth, in Dallas, Texas in 1933.
-So Mckell pushed on to find the identity of those birth parents with her brother’s results so her brother’s biological tree could be extended.
-Please check the blog page on this site for three posts sharing how this was done.
+She found out his birth mother was also adopted at birth, in Dallas, Texas in 1933.
+So Mckell continued on to find the identity of those birth parents with her brother’s results so her brother’s biological tree could be extended.
+Please check the early blog posts on this site for three posts sharing how this was done.